fssa-batch3/sandeep.prakash__web_project/README.md

 The user is redirected to the seller user profile  page.

 ### Seller Profile
-There you can update your information except email:
+- There you can update your information except email:
-Then you can create your ground by filling the form you are allowed to create one ground.
+-Then you can create your ground by filling the form you are allowed to create one ground.
-Then you can update your ground information by clicking My Ground
+- Then you can update your ground information by clicking My Ground